Donny was a loyal fraternity

 life to the fullest, and his zest for living focused primarily on

-his passions for sports (most especially University of Michigan
+his passions for sports (most especially, University of Michigan

-football, photography (mainly natural beauty like our
+football), photography (mainly of natural beauty like our

 |